citp/privacy-policy-historical/u/uh/uhh/uhhospitals.org.md

-> *The following text is extracted and transformed from the uhhospitals.org privacy policy that was archived on 2010-11-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101107064709id_/http%3A//www.uhhospitals.org/tabid/840/Default.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the uhhospitals.org privacy policy that was archived on 2011-05-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110522123047id_/http%3A//www.uhhospitals.org/universityhospitals/tabid/840/privacy.aspx) for the most accurate reproduction.*

-# Privacy Policy - University Hospitals
+# Privacy Policy | University Hospitals | Cleveland, OH

 **University Hospitals** is committed to protecting the privacy of visitors to our website.
 Information gathered on our website is used to monitor our effectiveness in providing relevant and credible health information, and in answering questions.

-#### What information do we collect?
+### What information do we collect?

 This site recognizes and collects, when possible, the domain name of a visitor's server (for example, uhhospitals.org or aol.com).
 We do not automatically collect the full e-mail address of visitors to our website.
 The only way we obtain your name or e-mail address is when you choose to provide that information to us.
 Please note that our forms are NOT encrypted unless otherwise noted.
 Therefore, people who are actively snooping on Internet traffic may read information you send us.
 But once the information is sent to our site, it is kept in secure databases where it is not available to users on the Internet.
 Examples of how you might provide us with information about you include: